 9) HAVE SOME ONE-TO-ONE MENTORING

 Use the quiet time to take stock of your business and work out a personalised plan to move forward.
 One-to-one mentoring can really help you to do that, especially if you feel overwhelmed or like you’ve been going round in circles and are unsure of what to focus on next.
 There is not a one-size-fits-all strategy that applies to every photography business, and sometimes it can be really helpful to have an objective third party who understands your industry look at your business with you.
 They can help you to identify where you might best focus your attention, and provide tailored support specifically for you, your business and your own personal aspirations for the future.
-This is something I happily offer on request – drop me an email if you’re interested and I’ll whizz over the info!
+There’s also some Helping other photographers get ‘unstuck’ is something I absolutely love to do and designed The Accelerator specifically to do this.

 10) START A PERSONAL PROJECT